alpha1/My-Policy-Beliefs/readme.md

 ## My beliefs
 This are rough ideas but form some of my core policy beliefs.
+Here be dragons...and typos.
 It is not a exhaustive list, some I will not post publicly, others I just haven't gotten to adding or articulating yet.
 Pull requests welcome, for idea ideas or clarifications.
 Formerly at a gist: https://gist.github.com/alpha1/20f54715e307184304f7

 1) Outlaw Unpaid Internships.
 Interns may work no more than 20 hours a week.
 Intern minimum wage is $7.25.
 Limited to 3 months of work.
 Companies cannot have more than 10% of their workforce be interns at any given time.
 Exceptions available by permit.
 Enforce for any company, its subsidaries, or any company it owns 33% or more of.
 2a) Split Minimum wage.
 Under 18 or 21, minimum wage increased to 10.10.
 Over 18 or 21, minimum wage is $15 an hour.
 Impose heavy fines for companies hiring more than X percent under 21, and age discrimination.